thatcherclough/CLImessage/README.md

 When opening a previously created conversation, CLImessage:
 - Opens the messenger and allows sending and receiving of messages.
 - Displays the last 10 logged messages.
-- Logs sent and received messages.
+- Logs all sent and received messages.

 Other features:
 - When receiving a message, CLImessage will play a notification sound.